How to Delete Files from Amazon S3 Buckets in Spring Boot

-In this example, we will show how to delete a file from an Amazon S3 bucket using a REST API in Spring Boot.
+Follow these steps to delete files from an Amazon S3 bucket using a REST API in Spring Boot:

 server.port=8080